Soliderman0war/startup/README.md

 ## CSS deliverable
 For this deliverable I properly styled the application
  - [x]  Header, footer, and main content body
-     - [x]  Navigation elements - Bolded to produce important feel for navigation
+ - [x]  Navigation elements - Bolded to produce important feel for navigation and removed underline
  - [x] Responsive to window resizing - capable of being minimized and extended with minimal impact
  - [x] Application elements - Used proper spacing to have a nice design look
  - [x] Application text content - Consistent fonts
-     - [x] Application images - Border and look for images to look more professional
+ - [x] Application images - resizing to not induce overwhelming feel and look more professional